Bodacious/PsoriasisSolved/_posts/2018-08-14-psoriasis-and-bile-acids.md

 ## Endotoxin and disease

-Endotoxin is a word that most people haven’t heard, since it’s not very well known outside the realm of biological and medical research.
+Endotoxin is a word that most people haven’t heard, since it’s not really used outside the realm of biological and medical research.
 Yet, this substance is becoming a significant area of study in diseases; especially inflammatory diseases such as psoriasis and metabolic diseases such as obesity and diabetes.

 Put simply, bacterial endotoxin is a type of molecule produced in the gut by certain bacteria.
 These "bad" bacteria produce endotoxin as a part of their life-cycle, and release it into your guts either as a by-product of their own metabolism, or when these cells die.[^1]